-This is a common error that happens when folks try to update their iPad and iPhone to the latest available iOS version.
+This common error happens when folks try to update their iPad and iPhone to the latest available iOS version.
 If you are experiencing this issue, please note that you are not alone.
 Sometimes retrying a couple of times after restarting you iPhone or iPad usually solves the problem.
 We are sure that many people are experiencing this issue with updating iOS 9.3 this week.
 If you have tried restarting your device and then updating and it did not work for you, Here are a few tips for you to consider:

 Fixing the iOS 9.3 Activation Error

-Step 1: If you are trying to update the iOS via wireless over your wi-fi and experiencing this issue, please retry again with your computer running itunes.
+Step 1: If you are trying to update the iOS via wireless over your wi-fi and experiencing this issue, please retry again with your computer running iTunes.

 Step 3: Connect your iPhone or iPad to your computer running iTunes with your USB cable

 Step 4: Sometimes the Apple Servers can be busy or experiencing issues.
-Before you try activation again, please make sure to check and ensure that the Apple Services are “Green” .
+Before you try activation again, please make sure to check and ensure that the Apple Services are “Green.”

 Step 6: Make sure that you are running the latest version of iTunes appropriate for your computer.

 Step 7: If your iTunes session doesn’t open with restart, you can manually open your iTunes session.